Frequently Asked Questions

 Q: Why do I need to break down boxes before recycling them?

 A: To save space, a couple boxes can take up an entire recycling bin.
 Also, breaking down boxes prevents other recyclables from getting trapped inside during the sorting process.
+If your flattened box is still too big for the bin, place it under or tightly between bins to keep wind from blowing it away.

 Q: Why can’t I recycle glass curbside?